Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 14. Organ Pipe Cactus National Monument

-Scenic drives, hiking trails, and scenic viewpoints make it an excellent destination for experiencing desert landscapes.
+Scenic drives, hiking trails, and breathtaking viewpoints make it an excellent destination for experiencing the desert landscape.

 15. Nogales